michaelbjames/copilot-study/README.md

 ## Task 2 Implement DiffieHellman Key Exchange
 The crypto library needs to be implemented.

+## Crypto Library
+The `Crypto` class encapsulates all the encryption functionality.
+It provides 4 methods:

+- `init_keys`: The first of a two-part procedure to generate the shared secret.
+  This method generates a pair of a public and private key.
+  It returns the public key and stores the private key internally.
+- `handshake`: The second part of the procedure to generate the shared secret.
+  This method takes a public key **from the other party** and combines it with the previously generated private key.
+  The resulting shared secret is stored internally.
+  After calling this method, you can call `encrypt` and `decrypt` to communicate securely with the party whose public key was used in this step.
+- `encrypt`: This method takes a message as bytes and encrypts it.
+  It returns a ciphertext as bytes.
+- `decrypt`: This method takes a ciphertext as bytes and returns a message as bytes.

 The `Crypto` class has stubs for unimplemented methods that are called by the interface functions.
 The unimplemented methods will implement the diffie-hellman key exchange math.